darkharasho/TopStatsAIO/README.md

 npm start
 ```

-To test the auto-update flow in development, copy
+To test the update notification in development, launch with the
-`dev-app-update.yml.example` to `dev-app-update.yml` and update the URL to
-point to your update server.
-Then pass the `--dev-update` flag to the start
-command:
+`--dev-update` flag:

 ```bash
 npm start -- --dev-update